 In this case, you do not have a laptop/PC that currently connects via wireless – so you cannot use WirelessKeyView to retrieve a saved wireless password.

-- If the wireless password is shown, make a note of it and use it to connect your new device wirelessly
+- If the password is shown, make a note of it and use it to connect your new device via wi-fi

-- If the wireless password is not shown (some routers hide it under blobs/asterisks) then you cannot find it out – in this case you must type in and save a new wireless password and use this new password to connect your device wirelessly.
+- If the password is not shown (some routers hide it under blobs/asterisks) then you cannot find it out – in this case you must type in and save a new password and use this to connect your laptop/phone.